 Asteraceae (Aster family)

-Range & Habitat: Wingstem occurs occasionally in most counties of Illinois; it is a little less common in the southern and NW areas of the state (see Distribution Map).
+Range & Habitat: The native Wingstem occurs occasionally in most counties of Illinois; it is a little less common in the southern and NW areas of the state (see Distribution Map).
 Habitats include moist prairies, moist meadows near rivers and woodlands, woodland openings, woodland borders, floodplain forests, areas adjacent to woodland paths, thickets, savannas, partially shaded seeps, partially shaded areas along rivers, pastures, abandoned fields, and roadside ditches.
 This plant usually doesn't wander far from woodland areas or bodies of water.
 The deciduous woodlands where this plant occurs often contain such moisture-loving trees as American Sycamore, American Elm, Hackberry, and Silver Maple.
 Wingstem competes well against other plants in both high quality and disturbed habitats.

 Photographic Location: The photographs were taken at Judge Webber Park in Urbana, Illinois.